Iltotore/Iltotore/README.md

 My name is Raphaël Fromentin, I'm 16 years old and I study at Lycée Fragonard in France.
 I love programming and mainly use Scala and Java.

-I'm currently working on Dotty's typing system (ScalaLint, exclusion types etc...)
+I'm currently working around/on Dotty's typing system (ScalaLint, exclusion types etc...)